plone/documentation/docs/backend/deprecation.md

 }
 ```

-add a jbot-deprecations config to the `configure.zcml` file
+2. Add this deprecation snippet to the package `configure.zcml` file:

 create a `jbot_deprecations.zcml` file: